Codebase Overview: Neo.mjs - The AI-Native Web Platform

 The content in /learn is the source material for the AI Knowledge Base.
 Query it for conceptual understanding.

-Release Notes (.github/RELEASE_NOTES/):
+Release Notes (resources/content/release-notes/):

 - Version-by-version changelog